romitjain/romitjain.github.io/_posts/2026-04-30-Torch-compile-vllm.md

 | Dynamic structure           | `for i in range(x.item()):`     | Loop count unknown              |
 | Type coercion               | `int(tensor)`, `float(tensor)`  | Forces GPU to CPU transfer      |

 Why does data-dependent control flow induce a graph break?
-Dynamo traces the code with a specific input (eg: `x=[1, 2, 3]`).
-In practice this is done with a [Fake tensor](https://docs.pytorch.org/docs/stable/user_guide/torch_compiler/torch.compiler_fake_tensor.html), which carries only metadata (shape, dtype, device) and no actual data, which is precisely why constructs like `x.item()` or `x.sum() > 0` force a break (there is no real value to read).
+Dynamo traces the code with a [Fake tensor](https://docs.pytorch.org/docs/stable/user_guide/torch_compiler/torch.compiler_fake_tensor.html), which carries only metadata (shape, dtype, device) and no actual data since data is a runtime attribute of the tensor.
+That is why constructs that depend on actual data like `x.item()` or `x.sum() > 0` force a break (there is no real value to read).

 During tracing, a particular flow can be triggered, for example in this code:

 ```python
 def forward(x):